As the name implies, it is a disease after eating contaminated food (even if the food does not look or smell bad).

-Then your doctor can perform a physical evaluation to assess how dehydrated you are (dehydration is one of the key concerns when it comes to foodborne illness).
+Then your doctor can perform a physical evaluation to assess how dehydrated you are (dehydration is one of the critical concerns of foodborne illness).

-If your doctor wants additional confirmation, they may run a series of tests, such as checking your stool for parasites, or running a blood test to make sure another illness or infection isn’t causing the signs of food poisoning.
+If your doctor wants additional confirmation, they may run a series of tests, such as checking your stool for parasites or running a blood test to ensure another illness or infection isn’t causing the signs of food poisoning.

 Food poisoning vs. stomach flu

-However, a stomach flu (also known as a stomach infection or viral gastroenteritis) is caused by a virus, not bacteria.
+However, the stomach flu (also known as a stomach infection or viral gastroenteritis) is caused by a virus, not bacteria.

-That being said, in terms of stomach flu vs. food poisoning, the symptoms of stomach upset, treatment, and timeline are largely the same as those of food poisoning signs.
+In terms of stomach flu vs. food poisoning, the symptoms of stomach upset, treatment, and timeline are essentially the same as those of food poisoning signs.

 Therefore, the distinction for most people becomes confusing.